retokens/Grants-Program/rfps/know-your-real-estate-asset.md

 - with non-existent backing property
 - with a backing property which is not 'owned' by the issuer

 **Objectives**

+While real estate fraud in the physical or digital world cannot be prevented entirely, it is REtokens' position that the threat of fraud can be greatly reduced by increasing the veracity of RE STOs documentation made available via the PCP.

-The objectives of this project are:
+Therefore, the objectives of this project are:

 - to define which documents best serve guaranteeing RE STO veracity.

-- to make it simple and cost-effective for issuers to demonstrate RE STO veracity.
+- to make it simple and cost-effective for issuers to demonstrate veracity of RE STO documentation

-- to ensure potential investors can perform due diligence on the veracity of the backing property easily and with confidence
+- to ensure potential investors can easily and confidently perform due diligence on the veracity of the backing property

 - to define and implement a technical process for storing or referencing documentation from the PCP in a manner which guarantees documentation integrity via hashing and issuer non-repudiation via digital signature.

 **Impact**

 The impact of this project will be to make it easier for potential investors to recognize RE STOs which are fraudulent as related to their existence or ownership.

-The ultimate effect will be to discourage and prevent issuance of fraudulent RE STOs in the first place.
+The ultimate effect will be to discourage, if not prevent, issuance of fraudulent RE STOs in the first place.

 **Expected Outcomes**

-An outcome of this project is enabling potential investors to access conclusive RE STO due diligence documentation fast and with confidence directly or indirectly from the blockchain.
+An outcome of this project is to enable potential investors to access conclusive RE STO due diligence documentation easily and with confidence, either directly on the blockchain or indirectly via document URLs to centralized or decentralized storage.

-This can accelerate word-of-mouth promotion which will drive network effect adoption.
+Ease and confidence can accelerate word-of-mouth promotion which will drive network effect adoption of the PCP.

-This storage, as well, of other due diligence documents and/or references on-chain will greatly dematerialize the due diligence process in other areas, such as valuation.
+Consequently, readily accessible, high veracity due diligence documentation via the PCP will greatly dematerialize the due diligence process in other areas as well, such as determining RE STO valuation.

 ## Deliverables :nut_and_bolt:
 The PCP in its current form should be able to support the addition of the due diligence document(s) listed below.

-There are additional steps that could be made but this would require discussion and cost/benefit analysis.
+There are additional steps that could be taken but this would require a pros and cons discussion with the PCP team as well as a cost/benefit analysis.

+Some ideas are:

+ - storage on the blockchain, linked to the RE STO
+ - PCP extension application to help issuers publish documentation to Polymesh or external storage
+ - PCP tools or utilities to enable automatic inclusion of document hashes and digital signatures to ensure document integrity and issuer non-repudiation
+ - taxonomy definition for RE STOs documentation sets (as a basis for other STO-type documentation sets)

-Therefore, unless further analysis is needed based on the remainder of this section, there are no concrete deliverables for this project.
+Therefore, unless further analysis is needed, and based on the remainder of this section, there are no concrete deliverables for this project as it is believed that the PCP as is can support the 'attachment' of documentation the issued RE STO.

 ***Title Report***

-The simplest most effective way for an issuer to prove ownership and existence of a RE STO backing property is to property's Title Report ([see](https://www.fortunebuilders.com/what-is-title-report/))
+The position of RETokens is that the simplest, most effective way for an issuer to prove ownership and existence of a RE STO backing property is to property's Title Report ([see](https://www.fortunebuilders.com/what-is-title-report/))